KristinaAP/kristinaap.github.io/_pages/about.md

     on the one hand, as well as for pro-democratic movements on the other.</em></small>
   </details>

 - Pedersen, K.A.
-(2025). *Impact of repression on self-censorship online during wartime.* Working paper.
+(2025). *Online political expression under censorship: when backlash is short-lived* Working paper.
 Presented at EPSA 2023, IC2S2 2023, and EPSA 2025.
   <details>
     <summary>Abstract</summary>
     <small><em> The implications of censorship are often boiled down to two overall mechanisms